mesonbuild/meson/README.md

 More information about the Meson build system can be found at the [project's home page](https://mesonbuild.com).

+You can also [Ask Meson Guru](https://gurubase.io/g/meson), it is a Meson-focused AI to answer your questions.

 Meson is a registered trademark of ***Jussi Pakkanen***.